gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 We don't think this is a scenario we should focus on this RFD.

 #### AWS Calls from unauthorized Teleport Users
-We'll be able to call `DescribeDBInstances` AWS endpoint, however we must ensure that this is protected by RBAC.
+We'll be able to call `DescribeDBInstances/Clusters` AWS endpoint, however we must ensure that this is protected by RBAC.

-In order to do so, we'll re-use the `db` resource with the `list` verb to allow listing RDS Databases.
+In order to do so, we'll add a new verb: `use`.
+This verb defines whether the user can use an integration's action.

+The user needs the following rules in order to call an external integration endpoint:

 ```yaml
 kind: role